meguminakao/IGCN/README.md

 # IGCN : Image-to-graph convolutional network
 IGCN is a learning framework for 2D/3D deformable mesh registration and alignment, and shape reconstruction from a single-viewpoint projection image.
-The generative network learns translation from the input image to a displacement map, and the GCN learns mesh deformation based on the sampled per-vertex feature.
+The generative network learns translation from the input projection image to a displacement map, and the GCN learns mesh deformation based on the sampled per-vertex feature.

 # Examples